DPDK/dpdk/doc/guides/prog_guide/packet_framework.rst

 #.
 The pipelined version of the bucket search algorithm is executed only if there are at least 5 packets in the burst of input packets.
     If there are less than 5 packets in the burst of input packets, a non-optimized implementation of the bucket search algorithm is executed.

 #.
-For extendible bucket hash tables only,
+For extendable bucket hash tables only,
     once the pipelined version of the bucket search algorithm has been executed for all the packets in the burst of input packets, the non-optimized implementation of the bucket search algorithm is also executed for any packets that did not produce a lookup hit, but have the bucket in extended state.